 Environmental setting is the wider world of our story, not just naturally but also socially and politically.
 A character’s values, biases, and expectations can be a result of their natural world or their cultural one.

 This type of setting might be in a glittering city by the sea, or high in the mountains in a little ski resort town.
 It might be a barren alien planet with an experimental new political system, or a shadowy winter wonderland just beyond the doors of an old wardrobe.

-Whether your story setting is real or imaginary, it’s important to know how this place has shaped the lives of its people and what kind of obstacles it might put in their way.
+Whether your story’s setting is real or imaginary, it’s important to know how these societal and cultural surroundings have shaped the lives of the people and what kind of obstacles it might put in their way.

-Individual settings are the specific places where your story is happening: the settings where the reader will see much of the action taking place.
+Individual settings are the specific places where your story is happening: where the action takes place.
+These are more specific and nuanced than environmental settings.